 The holidays are well upon us, which can bring both good and bad.
-Hopefully it’s an opportunity to share time with friends and family; a time to enjoy good company, good food, and a break from the daily routine.
+This year may be different, but hopefully, it’s an opportunity to share time with friends and family; a time to enjoy good companyf, good food, and a break from the daily routine.
 Unfortunately, for women with incontinence, this season can bring more complications and worries.

 Here’s a list of five ways the holidays can be problematic for your incontinence.
 But don’t worry, we provide a few tips to manage through season.
 Hopefully, being aware of these risks and tips will help your bladder be less “naughty” and more “nice”.